enen92/script.module.thesportsdb/README.md

 ###Pythonic usage

 The module follows the API structure described [Here](http://www.thesportsdb.com/forum/viewtopic.php?f=6&t=5).
 Every group method (Search,Lookups,Schedules,Livescores) is a Python class and all the endpoints (eg: lookupleague) is part of a class method.
-The module maps the json data to objects as much as possible, so each call returns one or more Team objects, League objects, Player objects, Livescores objects, Table objects, etc.
+The module maps the json data to objects as much as possible, so each call returns one or more Team objects, League objects, Player objects, Livescores objects, Table objects, etc. Below all the classes and methods are explained with examples.
+Object properties are detailed later despite being exemplified some times.

 ###A really simple usage example...